shambala001/hass-gkeep-sync/README.md

 ### Home Assistant service

-With this custom component loaded, a service called `gkeep.add_to_list` is available.
+With this custom component loaded, a service called `gkeep_sync.add_to_list` is available.

 #### Add to List